Dog Bite Lawyer

 Many dog bite cases are resolved through settlement negotiations rather than a trial.
 However, it is important that you retain counsel to conduct a thorough investigation of all of the facts.
 This should be done immediately after the injury in order to prevent critical evidence from being altered or destroyed.
 This investigation would include a determination of the animal’s history through public records including former reports from the police and animal control regarding the animal’s past history of attacks.

 As in other personal injury cases, the damages recoverable against a dog owner and their insurance carrier include both economic damages and non-economic damages.
 Economic damages generally include such items as lost wages, medical bills, loss of future earnings capacity, future medical bills, and possibly property damage.
 Non-economic damages typically consist of such items as pain and suffering, loss of enjoyment of life, emotional distress, or loss of a family member’s services or consortium.

-Missouri does not have any limitations on damages in dog bite cases.
-Kansas, however, does have caps on non-economic damages in all personal injury cases.
-The cap may be different in each case based on the date of the injury.
-Our attorneys will advise you regarding all potential damages which you may recover in a dog bite case, including the non-economic damages allowable under Kansas law based on the date of injury.
+Missouri and Kansas do not have any limitations on damages in dog bite cases, assuming a death does not result.
+Our attorneys will advise you regarding all potential damages which you may recover in a dog bite case, including the non-economic damages allowable.

 How Our Dog Bite Lawyers Can Help You